Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Statistics & Research

 See the schedule for all statistics and research releases.

 An annual report which gives estimates of the size structure of all enterprises that are active in Wales, including estimates for the very smallest businesses that operate below the VAT threshold.

-- Within Wales, the local authority with the largest proportion of private sector employment in the large size-band was Newport (54.1 per cent), and the smallest was Powys (16.3 per cent).
+- Within Wales, the local authorities with the largest proportion of private sector employment in the large size-band were Cardiff and Newport (53.6 per cent and 52.1 per cent respectively), and the smallest was Powys (18.0 per cent).

 Tel: 029 2089 8099